Sugar Is Good For You | The Benefits Of Sugar

 Glycogen is the stored form of carbohydrate in the body, primarily in the muscles and liver, but also in other organs.

-Muscle glycogen fuels muscles during high intensity activity, but this glycogen cannot be broken down to supply the blood with glucose - once it is in the muscle, only the muscle can use it.
+Muscle glycogen fuels muscles during high intensity activity, but this glycogen cannot be broken down to supply the blood with glucose aka to raise blood sugar - once it is in the muscle, only the muscle can use it.

-However, in the organs, primarily the liver, the glycogen can be used for that organ, but can also be released into the blood.
+However, in the organs, primarily the liver, the glycogen can be used for that organ, but can also be released into the blood to raise blood sugar if needed.
 That means liver glycogen is imperative to maintaining blood glucose when you are not absorbing food (ie. the “post-prandial state”, where your body is using energy from internal stores rather than from incoming food).

 Once liver glycogen runs out, your body must activate the stress response to turn protein into glucose for the blood, and switch to fat burning to reduce glucose use (again, by inhibiting glucose uptake into the cell via the Randle Cycle).